0xidkfa/abracadabra-sdk/README.md

 let abracadabra = new Abracadabra(ChainSymbol.eth, { signer: wallet });

 let market = abracadabra.markets['crv']
-console.log('TVL: ', (await market.tvl()).toString())
+let marketInfo = await market.getMarketInfo();
+console.log(marketInfo.totalCollateral.value.toString())
+// 5599744955230399650578728 = $5.6M
 ```

 # Testing

-Tests are done on a Tenderly fork with the block set to 16432742.
+Tests are done on a Tenderly fork with the block set to 16617737.
 Test can be run with:

 ```
 npm run test